 Apart from the DECT system reference document, there is no ETSI system reference document under preparation in ETSI at the moment nor an industry request for SRD applications, making a proposal for usage in the 2 GHz Unpaired bands.
 The technical parameters of the DECT system reference document are proposed to be used for compatibility studies.
 CEPT is aware of other technologies with similar technical parameters and spectrum access mechanism, e.g. IEEE 802.11ah (both approaches with 250 mW e.i.r.p., 1 MHz channel bandwidth, dynamic channel/frequency selection spectrum access mechanism).
 The proponents of the technology 802.11ah have approached the CEPT with the request for identifying a spectrum opportunity for sub-1 GHz frequencies.

 CEPT recommends that the principles set out in CEPT Reports 14 and 44 for technology-neutral and application-neutral license-exempt regulations should apply for the DECT proposal.
 This does however not ensure that other standards will be developed with similar (or equivalent) medium access mechanism, and able to compete with DECT in the same spectrum.

+A proposal to consider metering (smart metering, smart grids and smart cities) in the unpaired bands was presented during the Call for Inputs, taking note that the needed frequency ranges are dependent on a country’s geography and the average construction of houses and buildings.
+It is as well referred that a number of bands proposed for metering, such as the 870-876 MHz, are not available in a substantial number of countries.

+In line with the SRD strategy set out in CEPT Reports 14, 43 and 44 for metering applications, as well as the recent RSPG Report on Sectoral Needs, metering devices should be covered by a non-specific SRD regulatory approach.
+This request is therefore already included in the DECT/SRD usage block (see section 3.6).

-3.6Digital Enhanced Cordless Telecommunications
+Digital Enhanced Cordless Telecommunications